List of fact-checking websites

-Certifications for fact-checking sites
+Criteria

-Whether a fact-checking site is in a network like the International Fact-Checking Network can help to establish the reliability of a fact-checking organization.
+Whether a fact-checking site is in a network like the International Fact Checking Network can help to establish the reliability of a fact-checking organization.

 International Fact-Checking Network

-International Fact-Checking Network launched in 2015 by the Poynter Institute set a code of ethics for fact-checking organizations.
-The IFCN reviews fact-checkers for compliance with its code, and issues a certification to publishers who pass the audit.
+The International Fact Checking Network (IFCN), launched in 2015 by the Poynter Institute, set a code of ethics for fact-checking organizations.
+The IFCN reviews fact-checkers for compliance with its code, issuing a certification to publishers who pass the audit.
 The certification lasts for one year, and fact-checkers must be re-examined annually to retain their certifications.
 IFCN lists 170 organizations as members as of July 2024.
 Facebook and Instagram have used the IFCN's certification to vet publishers for fact-checking contracts.

 European Fact-Checking Standards Network

-The European Fact-Checking Standards Network was launched in 2023, following a European Commission project to write the European Code of Standards for Independent Fact-Checking Organisations.
-The EFCSN reviews fact-checkers for compliance with its code, and issues a certification to publishers who pass the audit of two independent assessors.
+The European Fact-Checking Standards Network (EFCSN) was launched in 2023 following a European Commission project to write the European Code of Standards for independent fact-checking organisations.
+The EFCSN reviews fact-checkers for compliance with its code and issues a certification to publishers who pass the audit of two independent assessors.
 The certification lasts for two years, and fact-checkers must be re-examined at the end of their certification in order to retain it.
 EFCSN membership is open to organisations with a substantial and demonstrable focus on a country that is a member of the Council of Europe, Kosovo, Belarus, or Russia.
 The EFCSN has 61 members as of April 2025.